Please ensure Javascript is enabled for purposes of website accessibility

 }

-In this case, the results contain the final event.
+In this case, the results contain the final data point.
 The returned continuation token is null.

 In This Topic